 - Cinestill 800 – a tungsten balanced film similar to that used by cinematographers.
 Great for lowlight/night street photography

-- Kodak Ektachrome E100 – Kodak recently re-released this discontinued Slide Film
+- Kodak Ektachrome E100 – Kodak re-released this discontinued Slide Film

 - Lomography Babylon 13 or Fantome Kino 35mm films – for moody black and white images, that have a cinematic feel, and unless shot in bright sun, will likely require a tripod.

-- Kosmo foto – not necessarily a unique black and white film, but the box with its USSR inspired design is brilliant
+- – not necessarily a unique black and white film, but the box with its USSR inspired design is brilliant

-- Lomography Metropolis – launched last year, this film is the first brand new colour film to be launched in over 5 years, and its muted tones are perfect for shooting city scapes.
+- Lomography Metropolis – this new colour film has muted tones are perfect for shooting city scapes.

 - Film Washi – based in France, this small film company sells and hand-makes some very different and unique film.
 I recommend looking at the 'Specialty Film' section if you are looking for a gift, as their other films may require some more specific processing requirements.